make-all/tuya-local/README.md

 of what settings are currently set, and internal temperature and humidity sensors.

-Some Tuya hubs now support Matter over WiFi, and this can be used as an alternative to this integration for connecting the hub and sub-devices to Home Assistant.
+Some Ledvance hubs now support Matter over WiFi, and this can be used as an alternative to this integration for connecting the hub and sub-devices to Home Assistant.
 Other limitations will apply to this, so you might want to try both, and only use this integration for devices that are not working properly over Matter.

-A list of currently supported devices can be found in the [DEVICES.md](https://github.com/make-all/tuya-local/blob/main/DEVICES.md) file.
+A list of currently supported devices can be found in the [DEVICES.md](https://github.com/ledvancedevsz/ledvance-local/blob/main/DEVICES.md) file.

-Documentation on building a device configuration file is in [/custom_components/tuya_local/devices/README.md](https://github.com/make-all/tuya-local/blob/main/custom_components/tuya_local/devices/README.md)
+Documentation on building a device configuration file is in [/custom_components/ledvance_local/devices/README.md](https://github.com/ledvancedevsz/ledvance-local/blob/main/custom_components/ledvance_local/devices/README.md)

 If your device is not listed, you can find the information required to add a configuration for it in the following locations: